The Beatles in India: Legacy

 In 2007, Indian-born American film-maker Mira Nair said she had begun work on a documentary film about the Beatles' visit to India.
 Paul Saltzman's photographs from the retreat have been displayed in galleries throughout North America and in a permanent exhibition above the retail units in the departure lounge of Liverpool John Lennon Airport.
 In February 2018, the 50th anniversary of Lennon and Harrison's arrival in Rishikesh was marked by the opening of a two-year exhibition titled The Beatles in India at the Beatles Story museum in Liverpool.
 A similar celebration took place at the ashram site, now known as Beatles Ashram.
 The exhibition in Liverpool was announced as featuring memorabilia, photographs by Saltzman, a sitar courtesy of the Ravi Shankar Foundation, and video contributions from Pattie and Jenny Boyd.

-The Beatles' 1968 retreat in Rishikesh is the subject of Saltzman's documentary film Meeting the Beatles in India (2020) and forms part of director Ajoy Bose's film study of the band's interaction with Indian culture, The Beatles and India (2021).
-Reviewing the latter documentary for The Guardian, Peter Bradshaw said that through the group's incorporation of Indian music in their work and their visit to Rishikesh, the Beatles "used their colossal influence, greater than any politician or movie star or religious leader, to direct the world's attention to India, a country which until then had been opaque for many in the west".
+The Beatles' 1968 retreat in Rishikesh is the subject of Saltzman's documentary film Meeting the Beatles in India (2020), and formed part of the documentary The Beatles and India (2021) by Ajoy Bose.
+Reviewing The Beatles and India for The Guardian, Peter Bradshaw said the Beatles "used their colossal influence, greater than any politician or movie star or religious leader, to direct the world's attention to India, a country which until then had been opaque for many in the west".

 Songs written by the Beatles in Rishikesh

 The Beatles wrote many songs during their visit to Rishikesh: 30 by one count, 48 by another.
 Lennon said: "We wrote about thirty new songs between us.
 Paul must have done about a dozen.
 George says he's got six, and I wrote fifteen.
 And look what meditation did for Ringo – after all this time he wrote his first song."
-Many of the songs became part of the White Album, while others appeared on Abbey Road in 1969 or on solo records.
+Many of the songs became a part of the album The Beatles, while others appeared on Abbey Road in 1969 or on solo records.